BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   auto_exposure=1 (Manual) before exposure_time_absolute bites.
 (Learned live 2026-08-21.)
 - **B0578 COLOUR-TEMP CEILING = 6500K** (white_balance_temperature max=6500, NOT 10000).
   Cooler than 6500K is a post/grade or camera-upgrade item, not a capture setting.
+- **POINT-LIO SAVE ORDER (cost us an hour 2026-08-21)**: scans.pcd is written ONLY on a clean SIGINT to Point-LIO.
+Stop Rig / hard-kill / killing the LiDAR FIRST starves Point-LIO -> NO save, and you silently re-read an OLD run's file.
+RULE: Ctrl-C Point-LIO FIRST -> `stat` the pcd to confirm the timestamp is NOW -> THEN kill LiDAR (heat cost of the wait is ~2-4s; use SHORT captures).
+  For a throwaway look, kill-LiDAR-first is fine (no save wanted).
+- **PCD FIXED-NAME OVERWRITE**: pcd_save writes ONE fixed path (…/PCD/scans.pcd), overwritten every run.
+RESCUE it immediately after a good capture: `cp …/PCD/scans.pcd ~/Desktop/scans_<stamp>.pcd`.
+  Running Point-LIO by the bare icon skips the timestamped copy the capture script would do.
+- **POINT-LIO DIVERGENCE (open risk, 2026-08-21)**: careless/fast init can make Point-LIO run away — the saved cloud becomes a kilometre-long streak (extent ~1300m Z), a trajectory smear not a room.
+  A DEAD-STILL init gave a clean room (1.1M pts, ~8x5x3m).
+Always VERIFY a capture's extent before trusting it (Open3D one-liner); RViz can look fine while the save diverged.
+Run-to-run reliability is NOT yet proven — characterise WHEN it diverges before buying hardware to "fix" it (see 7O note).
+- **auto_exposure / white_balance = interval:-1 memory note**: pcd_save interval:-1 accumulates the
+  WHOLE session into one in-memory pcd (config comment warns of memory crash on long runs).
+Keep captures short.

 ═══════════════════════════════════════════════════════════════════════════
 ## 7. STAGE STATUS (the one-glance dashboard)